Natural Solutions for Motion Sickness, Dizziness, and Nausea

 Use your eyes to focus on one spot (a “drishti” in yoga); sit and breathe for a few minutes.

-And always, acupuncture helps!
+Of course, acupuncture helps!
 The Sea-Bands work by pressing on acupuncture points that help with dizziness and nausea.
 The real thing – real needles going into the acupoints – is even better with longer relief.

 Don't miss a beat!